-This is hands-down the best hide-and-seek spot in Chicago.
+2500 W. Lunt This is hands-down the best hide-and-seek spot in Chicago.
 I still remember a sixth-grade school scavenger hunt that included finding a duck feather.
-For that, we headed straight to Indian Boundary.
-One of the few Chicago parks with a small zoo (llamas and goats) and duck pond with a small island, Indian Boundary's pretty setting includes new expanses of natural-habitat gardens, a big old sprinkler/wading pool area and, of course, the rambling wooden maze of a playground.
+Indian Boundary's pretty setting includes new expanses of natural-habitat gardens, a new Nature Play Center, a big old sprinkler area with dancing bears and, of course, the rambling wooden maze of a playground.
 This is one of those old-fashioned '70s-era structures that begs to be climbed, conquered and hidden in.
 Foot bridges sway and creak, fat tire structures invite crawl-throughs.
 The park's fieldhouse has public bathrooms, and there are three tennis courts.
-If you walk the zoo path, the best time to view the animals is 9 a.m.-4 p.m.